-(1) All state timber originating from state timber sales shall be branded with an assigned and registered brand before removal from the sale area.
-Unless prevented by the size or condition of the wood, both ends of all logs originating from state timber sales shall be hammer branded and both ends shall be painted with a paint type and color determined by the State Forester.
-(2) If properly marked state timber is subdivided into smaller pieces for any other purpose than immediate processing, each piece must be branded with a state brand specifically used for this purpose and signifying the unprocessed timber is state timber ineligible for export.
-The State Forester's export restriction branding hammers can be obtained from the State Forester, at cost, upon request.
+All unprocessed state timber or logs originating from state timber sales shall be branded with an assigned and registered brand before removal from the sale area.
+Unless prevented by the size or condition of the wood one end of all logs originating from state timber sales shall be hammer branded and one end shall be painted with a paint type and color determined by the State Forester.